The 10 Essentials for Hiking and Backpacking

 - Tent pole splint (aka repair sleeve)

-- Sewing repair kit
+- A sewing repair kit is recommended

-Water and water-treatment system
+Water and Water-treatment System

 A common word-of-mouth rule among backpackers is to carry 1 liter of water for every 5 miles or 2 hours of hiking.